k-vernooy/dotfiles/README.md

 #### Music Player
 ![Music player](images/scrots/current/music.png)
 The player window is a widget built in eww, and the visualizer is an overlayed GLava window.
 This music player uses a custom metadata storage system.
 I'm still in the process of cleaning up the script and workflow for tagging music, and when it's uploaded it will be highly specific to my use-case (primarily classical music).
-If you're looking for something that's likely more appropriate, I'd suggest a spotify/mpris based music player [here](https://github.com/Syndrizzle/hotfiles#an-eww-based-music-player-popup-to-control-your-music-get-synced-lyrics-and-even-a-visualizer), also using eww.
+If you're looking for something that's likely more appropriate for your setup, I'd suggest a spotify/mpris-based music player [here](https://github.com/Syndrizzle/hotfiles#an-eww-based-music-player-popup-to-control-your-music-get-synced-lyrics-and-even-a-visualizer), also using eww.

 #### Styled Notifs
 ![Notifications](images/scrots/current/dunst.png)